 - For example, a module that only sets

 From time to time, we get requests for inclusion from modules that are either intentionally or unintentionally malicious or harm an end-users experience.
 To protect our users, follow these guidelines:

-- Modules SHOULD NOT change kernel parameters.
+- Modules SHOULD NOT change kernel parameters unless they can verify they do not cause ANY problems.
 We believe that is best left up to end-users or kernel developers.

 - Modules MUST NOT collect any users’ personal information such as IMEI, phone number, or any other unique identifier, without explicit consent and a valid purpose.

 - Androidacy will review any such modules manually, and may reject any module that collects any information we deem unnecessary for the module’s work.

 - Modules MUST NOT give module developers remote access to the device.
 There are absolutely no exceptions to this rule, for any reason.

 - Modules MUST NOT cause deliberate harm or unwanted modifications to an user’s device.